Xavier beats Pitt 84-73, reaches 1st Sweet 16 since 2017

 Blake Hinson scored 18 points and Jamarius Burton had 16 for Pitt (24-12).

+It was the second straight game Nunge came up big for Xavier.
+The 7-foot center had a critical blocked shot in the closing seconds of the Musketeers’ 72-67 first-round win over 14th-seeded Kennesaw State.

+“I’ve been dreaming about this moment ever since I started watching basketball,” Nunge said.
+“When you are in school, you are thrilled when your teachers let you turn on the game and not have to focus on class.
+And so March Madness is a special time of year.
+It’s the best tournament in the world.”

-Nunge set the tone early, dominating the paint with eight points in the first 10 minutes while Jones knocked down two 3s as the Musketeers built a 28-18 lead.
+Nunge set the tone early, dominating the paint with eight points in the first 10 minutes while Jones knocked down two 3s as the Musketeers bolted to a 28-18 lead.

 BIG PICTURE

-Pitt: The Panthers won their first two NCAA Tournament games since 2014, beating Mississippi State in the First Four and throttling No. 6 Iowa State in the first round.
-After holding the Cyclones to 41 points on Friday, Pitt allowed Xavier to score 42 in the first 15 minutes.
-It didn’t help that big man Federiko Federiko played less than a minute because of a knee problem.
+Pitt: The Panthers won their first two NCAA Tournament games since 2014 before bowing out.
+“It sucks right now,” Pitt guard Nelly Cummings said.
+“It stings we just lost, but when you have a little bit of time to reflect, we accomplished a lot of things, so I think the bond that we have is definitely a reason for that.”

-Xavier: Sean Miller has the Musketeers headed in the right direction in the first season of his second stint as their coach.
-After needing to come back from 13 down in the second half to beat 14 seed Kennesaw State, the Musketeers left no doubt about this one, coming out focused and ready to play.
+Xavier: After needing to come back from 13 down in the second half to beat Kennesaw State, the Musketeers left no doubt about this one, coming out focused and ready to play.

 UP NEXT